nirooba98/Python3/PythonIntro.md

 There are two versions of Python

                                  - Python 2 (Not supported anymore.
-Default version available in MacOS)
+Available as default version in MacOS)

                                  - Python 3 (Latest version.
 Recommended to most of the users.)